 Exile was not an option.
 The Force had manifested itself inside him again for a purpose, but he had yet to discover it.
 He was required to do something but it was not to restore the Jedi Order, he knew this to be true.
 The Jedi were now extinct, their teachings were now buried and exposed just as their Masters in hallowed halls.
 Dantooine's Enclave had burned after Malak's attack, Katarr had been ravaged with the Force by Nihilus, and Coruscant now lay empty, the room of a Thousand Fountains lay still.
 He would not reassume exile.

 Following Revan had its advantages; he would finally learn of the Jedi's fate and perhaps cripple the ancient Sith Empire that Kreia had spoken of.
 They were to be a true test of his strength's, and fighting alongside Revan again would be a true honor again, even for a dark side adept like himself.
 But he would be a fool if he were to do it as an emissary of the light.
 If Revan were still alive...

 "Query: Master I did overhear the old one speak of you fulfilling your programming beyond the Outer Rim.
 What is your eventual intention?"

-Derresh looked into the orange photoreceptors of the assassin droid.
+Valos looked into the orange photoreceptors of the assassin droid.
 "I am going to destroy the Sith."
-He activated his double-bladed lightsaber and stared into its brilliant ruby-red light.
-He was no longer Derresh Norelco; he would now assume the mantle of the Sith, he was now Darth Manthrak, destroyer of the Sith Triumvirate, liberator of Onderon and the scourge of the Jedi Order.
+He ignited his double-bladed lightsaber and stared into its brilliant ruby-red light.
+He was no longer Valos Norelco; he was now Darth Carnos, destroyer of the Sith Triumvirate, liberator of Onderon and the scourge of the Jedi Order.
 A new reign had begun.